What is Airbnb? A First-Timer’s Guide

 Eventually, we rolled into where I was staying.
 A charming, yet hectic part of the city filled with colonial architecture.
 And soon enough, we arrived at my Airbnb rental.

 The OG twisted and giggled the lock.
 First class accommodations this was not, but I had a feeling it would get the job done.
-A door opened, and I viewed where I’d be living for the next three months.
-For $585 a month with a stunning balcony, it wasn’t too shabby (excuse the vertical video):
+A door opened, and I viewed where Id be living for the next three months.

 What is Airbnb?